 Eighteen banners are raised each year in January or February in Chinatown to celebrate the Chinese New Year.
 Each year, designs that reflect the current year are submitted in an annual competition, and a jury made up of members from the Chinese and downtown business community selects a final design to be produced.

-Congratulations to Asagi Funahashi for winning the Chinatown Banner Competition for 2017!
+Congratulations to Laura McGinn for winning the 2018 Chinatown Banner Design competition!

 Thank you to everyone who entered the competition.

 For details on the Chinatown Banner Competition please view the application.

 Interested in putting up banners for your event downtown?
 The BIZ may be able to help coordinate and guide the process.